You won’t be short of incredible places to see during this road trip!

 The best places to stop are undoubtedly the two glaciers, Franz Josef and Fox.
 Both are incredible sights, it doesn’t matter which one you stop at.
 You could even visit both if you wish!

-If you’re really keen you can do a glacier walking tour, although this would require you to spend the night in Franz Josef, as it would be a long drive otherwise!
+If you’re keen you can do a glacier walking tour, although this would require you to spend the night in Franz Josef, as it would be a long drive otherwise!

 There isn’t much to see once you get past the glaciers.
 However, Wanaka more than makes up for that!
 It’s one of the most beautiful places in the whole of New Zealand!